kschan0214/sepia.documentation/tutorial/integration_new_method/part_1/index.rst

 Introduction
 ------------

-In this tutorial, we will practice how a new method can be integrated to the SEPIA processing back end.
-If you are interested to have your method also shown in the SEPIA front end GUI, please visit the Part 2 of this tutorial.
+In this tutorial, we will practice how to integrate a new method to the SEPIA processing back end.
+The new method can be used in backgorund field removal/QSM processing step.
+It is also possible to add a new phase unwrapping method, yet minor adaptation of this tutorial might be needed.

+.. note:: If you are interested to have your method also shown in the SEPIA front end GUI, please visit Part 2 of the tutorial.

 Exercise